 If the direct south route is too steep for a descent, we descend by the east ridge all the way down to the notch below Kleines Reisskofel.
-Here one path goes down the north slopes towards Compton hut, the second one ascends Kleines Reisskofel and our path goes down over south slopes.
+Here one path goes down the northern slopes towards the Compton hut, the second one ascends Kleines Reisskofel and our path goes down over the southern slopes.
 We turn right and cross far back, losing only a little altitute, until reaching Alpelspitz.
 Although this route is easier than the direct one, it still requires quite some care, especially when rocks are wet.

 Rating the route (by hiking standards)

 0. General: 1492 m to 2371 m, exposition S, marked, protected route over grassy and rocky slopes.

 1. Effort: 900 m, 2 h 15 min.